lupyuen/cst816s-nuttx/README.md

 # GPIO Interrupt

-Here's how we handle the GPIO Interrupt that's triggered whenever the screen it touched...
+PineDio Stack's Touch Panel triggers a GPIO Interrupt when we tap the screen ...
+Here's how we handle the GPIO Interrupt

 ```c
 //  Attach Interrupt Handler to GPIO Interrupt for Touch Controller